Maldita Castilla

 Maldita Castilla (lit.
-"Maledict Castile"), known in North America and PAL regions as Cursed Castilla, is a unique 16-bit arcade action video game developed by Locomalito and released in December 2012.
+"Maledict Castile"), known in North America and PAL regions as Cursed Castilla, is a platform game developed by Locomalito and released in December 2012.
 The game is primarily based on myths from Spain, European folklore, and cavalry novels.
 Maldita Castilla was developed as a tribute to Ghosts'n Goblins.

 Gameplay

 The original version of the game features six levels, 40 enemy types, and 4 bosses.

 Defeating the boss enables the player to advance to the next level.
 Each of the game's levels corresponds to an era of history, and each has four different endings that vary depending on the tasks performed by the player.

 The extended edition of Cursed Castilla features brand new content, including a total of 8 game stages, 48+ enemy types, and 19 final bosses.
 The player can get 15 unlockable achievements and go through 4 different endings.

 Plot

 The action takes place around the year 1081, when an ancient demon hears Moura's laments for her fallen love and uses her tears to create a magic key, which unleashes demons into the Kingdom of Castile.
 King Alfonso VI of León orders Don Ramiro, Quesada, Don Diego, and Mendoza, to Tolomera to end the demonic nightmare that looms over the kingdom.
 As the demons get to his comrades, however, Don Ramiro must fight alone to rescue them and bring peace to the land.